 Insurance is a fact of most adult lives, just like death and taxes.
 If you have a home, it’s likely insured.
 If you have a car, you need car insurance.
 If you want to buy insurance, it’s easy to pick up the phone and arrange it right away, anywhere in New Zealand, as long as your phone is connected.
-But with all the insurance companies out there, how do you know what policy is right for you?
+But with all the insurance broker companies out there, how do you know what policy is right for you?

 1. It’s Free.

 Brokers provide a free service to you as a consumer.
-They earn their money by earning commission on the policies they sell, and they will have agreements with all the major insurance companies so they aren’t more preferential to one or another.
+They earn their money by earning a commission on the policies they sell, and they will have agreements with all the major insurance companies so they aren’t more preferential to one or another.